India’s opposition parties protest against Adani’s Mumbai slum overhaul plan

 A rival bidder - a Dubai-based consortium - has mounted a legal challenge alleging the Maharashtra government improperly cancelled an original 2018 tender for the slum redevelopment and favoured Adani in giving the new contract.

+The Dharavi project was awarded to the Adani Group through a fair, open and internationally competitive bidding process, the conglomerate said in statement late on Saturday evening.

-Adani and the state government have denied any wrongdoing and say contracts have been awarded as per laws and policies.
+The state government has denied any wrongdoing and says the contract was awarded as per laws and policies.

 The Maharashtra state government in July approved Adani Group’s bid to overhaul Dharavi, which is known for producing leather goods, following years of failed attempts.